dailing616/MA-Thesis-Calorie-Labeling/README.md

-MA Thesis - Ling - Updated V1
+MA Thesis - Ling - Updated V1.pdf
 ========
 Updated version of the MA thesis (Appendix II not updated yet).

-Data Cleaning and Processing Documentation.ipynb
+Data Cleaning and Processing Documentation.pdf
 ========
 Documentation for data cleaning and processing, including instructions on manual preparation of the data files and instructions on how to run the "MA Thesis Data Proc.ipynb" file.